-- We advise you to a exercise normal safety precautions in the United Kingdom (UK).
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions in the United Kingdom (UK).
+Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 Entry and exit